-This report focuses on ten countries located in the Eastern Africa region namely, Tanzania, Rwanda, Djibouti, Kenya, Uganda, Ethiopia, Eritrea, Comoros, Madagascar and South Sudan (Figure 1).
+This report focuses on ten countries located in Eastern Africa: Comoros, Djibouti, Eritrea, Ethiopia, Kenya, Madagascar, Rwanda, South Sudan, Tanzania and Uganda (Figure 1.1).

 The Eastern Africa sub-region mainly consists of large plateaus and has most of the highest altitudes on the continent (Mts.
 Kilimanjaro, Kenya and the Ruwenzoris).
 The sub-region is covered by the Eastern great Rift Valley that runs from the junction of the red sea with the gulf of Barber southward through Ethiopia and Kenya's plateaus and moves across to Tanzania.
-Western Rift Valley covers the borders of Uganda and Tanzania from the western.
-Between the eastern and the western rift valleys lies a plateau that runs most of Uganda and western Tanzania, taking part of Lake Victoria, the second largest freshwater lake in the world.
+Western Rift Vallev covers the borders of Uganda and Tanzania from the west.
+Between the eastern and the western rift vallevs lies a plateau that runs across most of Uganda and western Tanzania, taking part of Lake Victoria, the second largest freshwater lake in the world.

-The sub-region is an active volcanic areas and tremors are often felt in isolated places that lead to massive landslides, destruction of infrastructure, e.g., rods and buildings and loss of lives.
+The sub-region is an active volcanic areas and tremors are often felt in isolated places that lead to massive landslides, destruction of infrastructure, e.g., roads and buildings and loss of lives.
 The flat lying areas including the coastal regions experience frequent flooding events that affects millions of people.
 Eastern Africa is generally made up of tropical climate with average temperatures that decline with the altitude and high rainfall amounts.
-This varied climate creates a variety of vegetation in the region from the woodland and grassland in wet areas, scrubs, and thorn bushes in semiarid and arid lands (ASALs).
+This varied climate creates a variety of vegetation in the region from the woodlands and grasslands in wet areas, scrubs, and thorn bushes in semiarid and arid lands (ASALs).
 The northern part of Kenya, Uganda and Ethiopia into Djibouti and Eritrea and most of South Sudan are ASALs areas that experience frequent rainfall shortage, drought and high temperatures that lead to hunger and death of both humans and livestock.
-The Small Island States (SIDs) of Comoros and Madagascar form part of this eastern Africa sub-region and are influenced by large oceanatmosphere interactions such as trade winds, El Niño, monsoons and tropical cyclones (UN-OHRLLS, 2015).
+The Small Island States (SIDs) of Comoros and Madagascar form part of this Eastern Africa sub-region and are influenced by large ocean-atmosphere interactions such as trade winds, El Niño, monsoons and tropical cyclones (UN-OHRLLS, 2015).